1923 Michigan Wolverines football team: Post-season

 The 1923 season ended with Michigan and Illinois both undefeated and tied for the Big Ten football championship.
 As the two teams did not play each other in 1923, The New York Times looked to their records against common opponents to determine which team was superior.
 In games against three common opponents (Ohio State, Iowa, and Wisconsin), Michigan had defeated the opponents 38–6 as compared to 28–6 for Illinois.
 Against Ohio State, Michigan had won 23–0 while Illinois' margin was 9–0.
 Although there was no AP Poll in 1923 to determine a national champion, Michigan has been recognized as national champions by the Billingsley Report and the National Championship Foundation.
 Other selectors have recognized Illinois as the national champions of 1923.

 Jack Blott was the only Michigan player selected for Walter Camp's first-team All-American squad for 1923.
-Blott also won first-team honors from Athletic World (based on polling of 500 coaches), Football World magazine, Norman E. Brown (sports editor of the Central Press Association), Davis Walsh (sports editor for the International News Service), and Walter Eckersall.
+Blott also won first-team honors from Athletic world (based on polling of 500 coaches), Football world magazine, Norman E. Brown (sports editor of the Central Press Association), Davis Walsh (sports editor for the International News Service), and Walter Eckersall.

 Halfback Harry Kipke was a consensus first-team All-American in 1922, but in 1923, Red Grange (Illinois) and Harry Wilson (Penn State) were the consensus first-team picks at halfback.
 The only major selector to award first-team All-American honors to Kipke in 1923 was Lawrence Perry.
 At the end of the season, Coach Yost added his own praise for Kipke, calling him "the best kicker of all time," and adding: "Never has there been a kicker in all time who could place his ball or time his kicks as well as Kipke."

-Other Michigan players included on 1923 All-American teams included Edliff Slaughter (a first-team pick by Lawrence Perry) and Stanley Muirhead (a second-team pick by Athletic World, Norman E. Brown, and Lawrence Perry).
+Other Michigan players included on 1923 All-American teams included Edliff Slaughter (a first-team pick by Lawrence Perry) and Stanley Muirhead (a second-team pick by Athletic world, Norman E. Brown, and Lawrence Perry).

 During the 1923 season, Michigan played before crowds totaling 225,000 – exceeding the 1922 attendance by 5,000.
 Despite the growing demand for seats, Michigan's Board of Regents at the end of November 1923 rejected a proposal to build a large new football stadium.
 The Regents instead approved a plan to expand the seating capacity at Ferry Field.
 (Michigan Stadium was not built until 1927.)

 Personnel

 Depth chart

-The following chart provides a visual depiction of Michigan's lineup during the 1924 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Michigan's lineup during the 1924 season with games started at the position reflected in parentheses.
 The chart mimics Yost's short punt formation while on offense, with the quarterback under center.